jharwell/sierra/docs/usage/rendering.rst

    Averaging the image ``.csv`` files and generating the images for each experiment does not happen automatically as part of stage 3 because it can take a LONG time and is idempotent.
+You should only pass ``--project-imagizing`` the first time you run stage 3 after running stage 2 (unless you are getting paid by the hour).

 .. _ln-usage-rendering-project: